MaximeGillot/TheOtherRolesForked/README.md

 | Trap Information Type | "Name", "Role", "Good/Evil Role"
 | Trap Duration | -
 -----------------------

+## CrazyTasker
+### **Team: Crewmates**
+The Crazy tasker is a crewmate that earn abilities when he finish X tasks.
+After all tasks is completed, he can claim new task to earn more abilities.
+Earnable ability is :
+- able to see kill timing on vitals.
+- earn tie breaker modifier.
+- earn bloddy modifier.
+- earn bait modifier.
+- increased vision for X seconds.
+- detective footstep for 1 round.
+- self shield for 1 round.
+- track everyone for Y seconds.
+- earn nothing.
+- get color vote at meeting
+- earn easy tasker modifier

 # Modifier
 A Modifier is an addition to your Impostor/Neutral/Crewmate role.